vickykumarui/competitiveProgramingusingJs/dynamicProgramming/readme.md

   Optimal substructure - If a problem solution can be constructed from optimal solution of it subproblems

   Whole idea of dynamic programming is to store the previous result if required to be used in future to avoid expensive calculation being done again

+Memoization - Storing the result of expensive function call and returning the cached result when same input occurs